 by ingrowth, via your sample submission form.
 Only request analysis 1.
 The contract lab will report analytical results

 for helium, neon, and d3He.
 They will not interpret

 the tritium analysis.
 You will be responsible for calculating

 - Can I have tritium analyzed by helium ingrowth without running the helium, neon and d3He?

 Yes.
-Just submit water samples in bottles requesting labcode
+Submit water samples in bottles requesting analysis 3 only.

 inch, depending on which style of channel you are sent from